movermeyer/posthaste/README.rst

 Red Hat / CentOS / Fedora
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-*This will require at least Red Hat / CentOS 6 or newer, due to the dependency on python 2.6.
-You can get python 2.6 or newer on older OSes using 3rd part repositories or utilizing `pythonz <http://saghul.github.io/pythonz/>`_*
+**Note:** This will require at least Red Hat / CentOS 6 or newer, due to the dependency on python 2.6.
+You can get python 2.6 or newer on older OSes using 3rd part repositories or utilizing `pythonz <http://saghul.github.io/pythonz/>`_.

 .. code-block:: bash